 Note: persons entering Victoria with a red zone permit will be required to test for SARS-CoV-2 on or around day 13 of their self-quarantine (or the day before the end of self-quarantine), as testing at this time is likely to detect the presence of SARS-CoV-2, even if a person has not yet developed symptoms.
-As a person may be infectious for up to 14 days after the 14 day incubation period, if this test does not occur, an additional 14 days of quarantine is required to prevent a person who develops SARS-CoV-2 towards the end of the 14 day incubation period, even if not symptomatic, transmitting SARS-CoV-2 to the broader community.
+As a person may be infectious for up to 14 days after the 14 day incubation period, if this test does not occur, an additional 14 days of quarantine is required to prevent a person who develops SARS-CoV-2 to the broader community.

-- (h) if, during the period of self-quarantine: - (i) the person is tested for SARS-CoV-2; and - (ii) subject to subclause (iii), the period for which the person is required to self-quarantine under subclause (c) expires during the period in which the person is awaiting the result of that test, the period of self-quarantine is extended until the person receives a negative SARS-CoV-2 test result; and - (iii) if the person receives a negative SARS-CoV-2 test result and: - (A) the period for which the person is required to self-quarantine under subclause (c) has not expired, the person must continue to self-quarantine under subclause (c) for the remainder of that period; or - (B) the period for which the person is required to self-quarantine under subclause (c) (as extended under either or both of subclauses (g) and (h)(ii)) has expired, the person may cease self-quarantining immediately; - (i) provide documentary evidence that the person has been tested in accordance with subclauses (e) and (f) (including evidence of the person's most recent test) to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction) when requested to do so; and - (j) minimise contact with other persons in Victoria (except in an emergency); and - (k) practise physical distancing; and - (l) wear a face covering in all public places, unless the person is exempt from the requirement to wear a face covering in accordance with the Stay Safe Directions (Regional Victoria) or the Stay Safe Directions (Greater Melbourne); and - (m) monitor for SARS-CoV-2 symptoms and, if experiencing SARS-CoV-2 symptoms: - (i) notify the Department; and - (ii) immediately get tested for SARS-CoV-2; and - (n) comply with all Directions currently in force.
+- (h) if, during the period of self-quarantine: - (i) the person is tested for SARS-CoV-2; and - (ii) subject to subclause (iii), the period for which the person is required to self-quarantine under subclause (c) expires during the period in which the person is awaiting the result of that test, the period of self-quarantine is extended until the person receives a negative SARS-CoV-2 test result; and - (iii) if the person receives a negative SARS-CoV-2 test result and: - (A) the period for which the person is required to self-quarantine under subclause (c) has not expired, the person must continue to self-quarantine under subclause (c) for the remainder of that period; or - (B) the period for which the person is required to self-quarantine under subclause (c) (as extended under either or both of subclauses (g) and (h)(ii)) has expired, the person may cease self-quarantining immediately; - provide documentary evidence that the person has been tested in accordance with subclauses (e) and (f) (including evidence of the person's most recent test) to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction) when requested to do so; and - (j) minimise contact with other persons in Victoria (except in an emergency); and - (k) practise physical distancing; and - (1) wear a face covering in all public places, unless the person is exempt from the requirement to wear a face covering in accordance with the Directions currently in force; and - (m) monitor for SARS-CoV-2 symptoms and, if experiencing SARS-CoV-2 symptoms: - (i) notify the Department; and - (ii) immediately get tested for SARS-CoV-2; and - (n) comply with all Directions currently in force.